submariner-io/enhancements/coastguard/clustersetnetworkpolicy.md

 As we're running in the Submariner ecosystem, it makes sense to share any data we need to share via the broker.
 This has the following benefits (and more that aren't listed):

-* Debug-ability - users can see and query the data on the broker with ease to trace any problems.
+* Debuggability - users can see and query the data on the broker with ease to trace any problems.
 * Standardized clients - we have standardized Kubernetes clients generated, with all the common features (selectors, etc).
 * Integrated RBAC and authentication - Kubernetes takes care of this aspect for us as well.

 #### Connectivity Decoupling

-We should strive to decouple the design & implementation from the underlying connectivity, building on top of that fact that connectivity exists but not counting on it to be implemented in some certain way.
+We should strive to decouple the design and implementation from the underlying connectivity, building on top of the fact that connectivity exists but not counting on it to be implemented in some certain way.
 This would help our solution to be more robust and versatile.

 #### Solution Scope

-* We aim to solve the problem of having clusterset aware network policies.
+* We aim to solve the problem of having clusterset-aware network policies.
 * We're not trying to provide a revolutionary approach, but rather an evolutionary approach that expands the base Kubernetes network policy concept.
 * We aim for a good enough solution, but not a perfect solution encompassing every possible use case and edge case.